 Fiona is the CEO of the Outer Eastern Local Learning and Employment Network.
 She has had extensive experience working with local schools, TAFE, business and industry and community groups.

-Suzanne is Executive Officer of the VICTAS Community Transport Association.
-She is an acclaimed photographic artist, with a passion for supporting marginalised members of the community.
-She has a background in community development and has held a variety of positions in local government, volunteering organisations, community centres and neighbourhood houses.
+Suzanne is an acclaimed photographic artist, with a passion for supporting marginalised members of the community.
+She has a background in community development and has held a variety of positions in local government, community transport, volunteering organisations, community centres and neighbourhood houses.